Get insider access

 High-Frequency Extension

 This 2.0 setup is ideal for listening to stereo content, which includes most music and vocal-heavy TV shows.
 Its frequency response is quite balanced, especially in the mids, where most voices and instruments reproduce, so you get a clear and accurate representation of these sounds.
-However, there's a slight dip in the treble, so higher-pitched instruments are a bit veiled in the mix.
-As with most standalone bars, you don't get a lot of rumble in the low-bass, either, but you can always add a separate sub to improve its bass reproduction.
+However, there's a slight dip in the treble range, so higher-pitched instruments like hi-hats are a bit veiled in the mix.
+Given its small size, it struggles to bring any thump or rumble in the low bass, even compared to other standalone budget models like the TCL Alto 6 or the paired-down Roku Streambar SE.
+However, you can always add a separate sub to improve its performance.

 Sound